Fresh pasta, Manufacturing, Tagliatelle

 Definiton

 It is a traditional ribbon-shaped pasta from Italy.
 The name comes from the Italian verb tagliare, meaning “to cut.”
-Rue to its name, tagliatelle strands are cut into long, flat ribbons, typically measuring 6–8 mm in width.
+Rue to its name, tagliatelle pasta strands are cut into long, flat ribbons, typically measuring 6–8 mm in width.

 This pasta’s flat surface makes it perfect for holding onto sauces, whether it’s rich meat ragù, a creamy mushroom blend, or a lighter vegetable sauce.
 It is typically made with durum wheat flour and eggs, resulting in a golden color and a firm texture.